How Does Your Credit Score Affect Your Credit Card Application?

 Minimum Requirements and Scores

-In some cases, you might be denied a credit card even with a good credit score.
-This might happen if your credit score is not in the 700s or above.
+In some cases, you may be denied a credit card even if you have a good credit score.
+This can occur if your score is not in the 700s or higher, which many lenders consider ideal.
+Having a strong score increases your chances, but it does not guarantee approval.
+Other factors also influence the lender’s decision.

 • Having too much debt or remaining with high credit balances after clearing the balances.